 An energy audit is often the first step toward realizing the opportunities to use energy more efficiently on your operation.
 Depending on your circumstance, there are several avenues to completing an energy audit:

-- If your farm or business qualifies, we can connect you with a free energy audit (a several-thousand dollar value) with our project partner the Waste Reduction Partners.
-Such an audit is useful and often necessary for applying for federal cost-share grants (through EQIP or REAP).
+If your farm or business qualifies, we can connect you with a free energy audit (a several-thousand dollar value) with our project partner the Waste Reduction Partners.
+Such an audit is useful and often necessary for applying for federal cost-share grants.

 EE Self-Assessment Tools